zhrexx/fe/doc/capi.md

 ## Error handling
-When an error occurs the `fe_error()` is called; by default, the error and stack traceback is printed and the program exited.
+When an error occurs the `fe_error()` is called; by default, the error and stack traceback is printed, and the program exited.
 If you want to recover from an error the `error` handler field in the struct returned by `fe_handlers()` can be set and `longjmp()` can be used to exit the handler; the context is left in a safe state and can continue to be